Christine Carter, clarinet

-Praised for her "ravishing sound" (STRAD), "silken finesse with gritty vibrancy" (Gramophone), and "passionate talent with beautiful poise" (AVS), Violist Molly Carr enjoys a diverse musical career as recitalist, chamber musician, educator, and artistic director.
-She has been the recipient of numerous national and international awards, including the Primrose International Viola Competition, Chamber Music America, Pro Musicis Foundation, and Davidson Institute among many others.
-Her performances have taken her across North America, Europe, the Middle East, and Asia and been broadcast on CBS's Live from Lincoln Center and Good Morning America.
-In 2018, Carr was honored at the United Nations for her work with refugees around the globe through her Novel Voices Project, and was subsequently chosen as one of America's leading "Creative Women,” appearing on the Sandi Klein Show "Conversations With Creative Women."
-She is violist of the Carr-Petrova Duo and Founding Director of the award-winning organization, Project: Music Heals Us, a non-profit which brings free chamber music performances and interactive programming to marginalized populations with limited ability to access the Arts themselves.
-Carr serves on the viola faculties of the Juilliard School in New York City and the Alberto Jonás International School of Music in Valencia, Spain.
+Praised for her "intoxicating” (New York Times), “ravishing" (STRAD) performances and "passionate talent with beautiful poise" (AVS), violist Molly Carr enjoys a diverse musical career as recitalist, chamber musician, educator and artistic director.
+She has been the recipient of numerous international awards, including from the Primrose International Viola Competition, Chamber Music America, ProMusicis Foundation, and the Davidson Institute - and was honored in 2018 at the United Nations for her work with refugees around the globe through the Novel Voices Refugee Aid Project.
+Her performances have taken her across North America, Europe, the Middle East, and Asia and been featured in the New York Times, Forbes, and The Wall Street Journal, as well as on PBS, CNN, NPR, and BBC World News.
+Molly is the Founding Director of the award-winning organization Project: Music Heals Us, a non-profit which brings free chamber music performances and interactive programming to marginalized populations with limited ability to access the Arts themselves.
+She serves on the faculties of Bard College Conservatory of Music, The Juilliard School’s Precollege Division, and Musical Arts Madrid.